 Herbert Baxter Adams Prize

-The American Historical Association offers the Herbert Baxter Adams Prize annually for a distinguished book by an American author in the field of European history.
+The American Historical Association offers the Herbert Baxter Adams Prize annually for a distinguished book published in English in the field of European history.
 The Adams prize was established in 1905 in memory of the first secretary of the Association, Herbert Adams of Johns Hopkins University, who was also one of the Association’s founders.
 The Adams Prize and the Leo Gershoy Award (also bestowed by the AHA) are widely considered to be the most prestigious prizes in the field of European history.

 In 2014, books on European history from ancient times through 1815 will be eligible for the competition.
 The general rules for submission are:

 - Since the prize is designed especially to encourage scholars who have not yet obtained an established reputation, the entry must be the author's first substantial book.
 Textbooks in the strict sense of the word are not eligible, but a work of wide scope which interprets a major period or area would certainly qualify.
 Pamphlets, anthologies, edited works, and other small-scale efforts will not qualify.

 - Books published in English bearing an imprint of 2012 or 2013 are eligible for the 2014 prize.

 - The submission of an entry may be made by an author or by a third party as well as by a publisher.
 Publishers may submit as many entries as they wish.